Vermont Horse Racing Betting in 2024

 JustBet has an outstanding racebook that regularly features action from 40 tracks in North America as well as races from the United Kingdom, mainland Europe and Australia.
 The racing menu includes both thoroughbred racing and harness racing.
 Like Bookmaker, JustBet has high limits and very low minimums, as low as $1 a race.

-They also offer a cashback rebate for racebook losses, and JustBet has a clean, uncluttered interface that makes it easy to find what you’re looking for.
+They also offer a cashback promo for racebook losses, and JustBet has a clean, uncluttered interface that makes it easy to find what you’re looking for.
 An organized, intuitively designed racecard also makes it easy, even to place complicated exotic bets.

 - High betting limits and minimum bets as low as $1 a race